loading21th/javaTest/writeup/writeup.md

 FIFO means that an element is earlier in the data structure's order if it was added before other elements were added.
 This is described below:
 ```
-Creating FifoList with 2, then 7, and then 4:
+Creating FifoList of maxSize 5 and adding 2, then 7, and then 4:
 2, 7, 4

 Add 5 to the FifoList: